 This now abbreviated summit will focus on the role of faith communities in helping their community members build resilience, whether from future climate impacts such as floods, extreme heat, and severe storms, or more immediate concerns like a pandemic.
 We will shall share knowledge on the types of changes we are already seeing and can expect to see in the Northeast, discuss practical ways congregations can prepare themselves and their surrounding community, and discern together how our spiritual practices could help sustain not only our efforts, but also our souls, hearts, and minds, as we engage in this most critical mission.

-THANK YOU TO ALL WHO ATTENDED last year!
-A LINK TO A RECORDING OF The HYBRID INTERFAITH SUMMIT 2022 CAN BE FOUND: Here
+THANK YOU TO ALL WHO ATTENDED This year!
+A LINK TO A RECORDING OF 2023 HYBRID INTERFAITH SUMMIT CAN BE FOUND: Here

 Interested in hosting a similar event in your area?
 Want to learn how your congregation can help the community prepare for climate impacts?
 Contact us!

 4:00pm-4:05pm Welcome, Rev. Vernon K. Walker, Communities Responding to Extreme Weather (CREW)

 4:05pm-4:10pm Singing Lead by "What the world needs now - Interfaith Coalition Singers," Song Leader Jenny Bonham-Carter

 4:10pm-4:15pm Land acknowledgement, Jean-Luc Pierite, North American Indian Center of Boston (NAICOB)

 4:15pm-4:25pm Defining this year theme, Rabbi Katy Allen

 Breakout group #1 This workshop will be lead by HERO and the breakout group will focus on the intersections of healing through nature and spirit-values based identities.